dodyw/indexu7/remote_api_module/readme.txt

 ++++++++++++++++++++++++
-INDEXU 7 API v.1.0
+INDEXU 7 API v.1.1

 By: Dody Rachmat W.
 Date: September 10, 2011
 ++++++++++++++++++++++++

-What doest the api do:
+What does the api do:
-- Add listing (see client test script for detail)
+- Add listing
+- Edit listing

 The api_key in client script must be the same with the one in api.php file.